 Technology advances within the marine information ecosystem will significantly reduce the time from survey instruction to marine insight.
 Low-cost drones (autonomous underwater vehicles) and advanced data analytics will seamlessly connect surveyors, marine analysts and decision makers.
 Drones are now small enough to be launched by one person from the shore and cost less that €100K allowing pre-configuration for marine applications such as scour and sediment transport analysis.
 Surveyors may no longer need to operate manned sea going vessels and marine surveying may become a land based activity operated by personnel deployed on-demand.
 Combine the drones with Internet connectivity, geospatial data fusion, and linked data descriptions accessible on the web, and marine analysts will have the information they need for assessing situations rapidly.
 In addition, ongoing curation of marine information made accessible to teams of analysts through open and closed data policies will increase geo-spatial knowledge and drive improvements in environmental predictions.

-We implement a novel information service platform to provide access to open and closed IoT sources for marine environment analysis and management.
+We implemented a novel information service platform to provide access to open and closed IoT sources for marine environment analysis and management.
 The platform uses semantic interoperability and geo-spatial fusion capabilities to collect, semantically represent and align, integrate, aggregate and synthesise large-scale heterogeneous data streams.

 The EXPOSURES project was a 9 month project funded by the EU FP7 "SUNRISE" project.